 Designed for the novice with no martial arts background in mind, the NihontoDo syllabus is kept simple for easy learning.
 Complex techniques are omitted, while perfecting the fundamentals is stressed.

 Full speed sparring is also a staple of training, to hone techniques and reflexes.
 Padded safety equipment (Actionflex) is used throughout all levels; in Combative Kenjutsu, the bogu (traditional armour) and a stiffer fibreglass/polymer sparring weapon are used.

 We are a sparring- Oriented modern “hybrid” style of Kenjutsu.
-Our trainings are every Saturday at 2pm(updated to 2:30pm), except on public holidays.
+Our trainings are every Saturday at 2:30pm, except on public holidays.